blues/app-accelerators/53-municipal-wastewater-lift-station-monitor/README.md

 **Level sensor (4–20 mA current loop)**

-The WIKA S-10 is a submersible hydrostatic transmitter with a 4–20 mA two-wire loop-powered output.
+The WIKA LH-10 is a submersible hydrostatic transmitter purpose-built for wet-well immersion, with a 4–20 mA two-wire loop-powered output and 316L stainless wetted parts.
+(The S-10 referenced in some WIKA literature is the family's general-purpose / sanitary variant — do not substitute it for permanent submersion in raw sewage.)

 **Physical installation.** Lower the sensor into the wet well to a stable depth above the lowest feasible pumped level.
 The vented cable is the support tether — secure it with a stainless cable grip or strain-relief clamp at the wet-well cover plate so the sensor's weight is carried mechanically, not by the conductors.
 The vent tube inside the cable must be kept clear and open to atmosphere at the enclosure end; do not seal or submerge the vent opening.
 Thread the two conductors through a liquid-tight conduit fitting into the enclosure.